David Sanders (biologist): Work on plagiarism and academic integrity

 Sanders is regarded as a scientific detective, arguing that plagiarism is a serious academic issue that must be confronted.
 He also maintains that guest authors are plagiarists and offers a simpler definition of plagiarism.

-According to The New York Times, Sanders has been responsible for contacting scientific journals and obtaining corrections and retractions of articles by Carlo M. Croce.
-Sanders "has made claims of falsified data and plagiarism directly to scientific journals where more than 20 of Croce's papers have been published."
-In 2017 Croce filed a defamation lawsuit against Sanders, who was quoted in The New York Times article that reported allegations of scientific misconduct against Croce.
-In May 2020 Croce lost the defamation lawsuit against Sanders, with the presiding judge writing that "[d]iscovery has proved the existence of about 30 instances of fabrication or duplication" in Croce's research papers and that "Sanders has a knack for detecting image duplication and remembering the blots he sees reported in scientific journals."
-The United States Court of Appeals for the Sixth Circuit of Appeal upheld the dismissal of the lawsuit, stating, "Journals have found research problems and plagiarism in articles coming from Croce’s lab.
+According to the New York Times, Sanders contacted scientific journals to obtain corrections and retractions of articles by Carlo M. Croce.
+Sanders "made claims of falsified data and plagiarism directly to scientific journals where more than 20 of Croce's papers have been published."
+In 2017 Croce filed a defamation lawsuit against Sanders, who was quoted in the New York Times article that reported allegations of scientific misconduct against Croce.
+In May 2020 Croce lost the defamation lawsuit against Sanders.
+The presiding judge wrote: “…Discovery has proved the existence of about 30 instances of fabrication or duplication" in Croce's research papers, and "Sanders has a knack for detecting image duplication and remembering the blots he sees reported in scientific journals."

+The United States Court of Appeals for the Sixth Circuit of Appeal upheld the dismissal of the lawsuit, stating: "Journals have found research problems and plagiarism in articles coming from Croce’s lab.
 Sometimes, the problems were severe enough for the journals to publish corrections or expressions of concern (and sometimes to withdraw the paper).
 However you define 'scientific norms,' we know that academic journals felt some responsibility to alert the scientific community about problems in some of Croce’s papers.
 That suggests the papers contained problems outside the range of acceptable research and publishing practices.
 Thus, the statement that people in Croce’s lab have violated scientific norms is substantially true."
 Sanders was interviewed about his experience defending himself in the suit wherein he recommended collaborations between scientific whistleblowers.

 Sanders authored an article on reforming grant peer review with the goal of reducing bias.